-- Uniform Resource Locators (URLs) or file names, pointers to map data sets (server, local directories, databases, ...), and any specific parameter relevant to each data source (for example, the features selected or the area of selection within the data source). - The number, name and hierarchy of layers. - The look and feel of each layer (color, transparency, thickness for vector, ...). - The resolution collection to which a given map theme will apply (for example, see roads in white, thickness 3 at "street level", but after a zoom out operation see the same roads in black, thickness 1 at "city level", then zoom out again to make them disappear). - The zoom level setting, if this has been defined by an Area of Interest, (see Managing areas of interest).
+- Uniform Resource Locators (URLs) or file names, pointers to map data sets (server, local directories, databases, ...), and any specific parameter relevant to each data source (for example, the features selected or the area of selection within the data source). - ♦ The number, name and hierarchy of layers. - ◆ The look and feel of each layer (color, transparency, thickness for vector, ...). - ♦ The resolution collection to which a given map theme will apply (for example, see roads in white, thickness 3 at "street level", but after a zoom out operation see the same roads in black, thickness 1 at "city level", then zoom out again to make them disappear). - ◆ The zoom level setting, if this has been defined by an Area of Interest, (see Managing areas of interest).

-A use case for this implementation could be as an application used to monitor an attack on a city.
-The map data is stored in large servers and a command center.
-The application developed in the command center using JViews Maps reads the map data from these servers.
+A use case for this implementation could be as an application used to monitor traffic in a Web portal.
+The application developed using JViews Maps would load the latest traffic and street information at launch time, from external Map Servers.